Johnstown Castle – Location

 The Kilkenny architect Daniel Robertson is generally believed to have laid out and planted much of the grounds in the 1830s.
 This would have included the digging of the five-acre lake opposite the castle with Gothic towers rising from its waters and a terrace lined with statues on the opposite bank.
 Many fine trees and shrubs grow in the vicinity of the castle, including two lovely examples of Cryptomeria.
 He was also responsible for some of the building work on the castle.

-japonica ‘Elegans’, several very fine redwoods (Sequoia sempervirens), a huge Rhododendron arboreum and some of the oldest and largest specimens of Monterey cypress (Cupressus macrocarpa) in Ireland.
+The garden of Johnstown Castle features japonica ‘Elegans’, several very fine redwoods (Sequoia sempervirens), a huge Rhododendron arboreum and some of the oldest and largest specimens of Monterey cypress (Cupressus macrocarpa) in Ireland.
 The variety of mixed planting around the lake, which includes noble firs, Japanese cedars, Atlantic blue cedars, copper beeches, golden Lawson cypresses and holm oaks, provides a very satisfying range of colour through much of the year.
 In the area to the west of the castle lake, visitors will pass through a woodland garden created around the ruined medieval castle of Rathlannon.

 Here the exotic foliage of a Magnolia wilsonii from China borders a large, elegant dogwood (Cornus kousa) from Japan and a Japanese snowball (Viburnum plicatum) with tiered spreading branches.
 Nearby lies a two-acre lake dug in the 1860s, while in the area to the north is a four-acre walled garden built between 1844 and 1851 and rehabilitated by the Department of Agriculture.